UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     >       assert "\n" not in file_contents

-which is what we expected -- we haven't written a new render method yet.
-But look at the end of the output -- where is says ``-- Captured stdout call --``.
-That is showing you how the title element is being rendered -- with the newlines.
+wTich is what we expected because we haven't written a new render method yet.
+But look at the end of the output, where is says ``-- Captured stdout call --``.
+That shows you how the title element is being rendered -- with the newlines.
 That's there because there is a print in the test:

 .. code-block:: python